natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/first-steps.md

 # First Steps
-In this lab, we will interact with the Kubernetes cluster for the first time.
+In this tutorial, we will interact with the Kubernetes cluster for the first time.

 !!! warning

-    Please make sure you completed [Setup](../setup/client-setup/index.md) before you continue with this lab.
+    Please make sure you completed [Setup](../setup/client-setup/index.md) before you continue with this tutorial.

 ## Login
 To login to the stepping stone cluster head over to the [Stepping Stone Wiki](https://wiki.golog.ch/wiki/Category:Customer:_Golog_AG).